Zeddas: Servant of Sheol

-Zeddas: Servant of Sheol is an adventure video game developed by Japanese studio Caravan Interactive and published by Synergy Interactive (a subsidiary of Synergy Incorporated) in 1996 for Macintosh, SEGA Saturn, and Windows 3.
+Zeddas: Servant of Sheol, also known as Horror Tour, is a horror adventure video game developed by Japanese studio Caravan Interactive, and published by Synergy Interactive in 1996 for Macintosh, SEGA Saturn, and Windows 3.x.

 Gameplay

-Zeddas: Servant of Sheol is a horror adventure game.
+In Zeddas: Servant of Sheol, the player plays as themselves within the second person perspective as a servant to a castle.
+The player moves around the castle utilizing a set of arrows that allow for movement.
+The player explores the castle for keys to open locked doors, in attempt to escape.

 Development and release

 The game was developed using Macromedia Director.